Gulf's biggest lender QNB reports nearly 8% rise in Q3 earnings

 DUBAI, Oct 10 (Reuters) - Qatar National Bank (QNB) QNBK.QA, the biggest Gulf bank by assets, reported a nearly 8% rise in third-quarter net profit on Tuesday, helped by loan growth.

-Net profit attributable to QNB's equity holders in the three months to the end of September was 4.27 billion riyals ($1.17 billion) riyals, up from 3.97 billion a year earlier.
+Net profit attributable to QNB's equity holders in the three months to the end of September was 4.27 billion riyals ($1.17 billion), up from 3.97 billion a year earlier.

+Gulf banks are reaping windfalls from charging clients higher interest rates as the Federal Reserve raised borrowing costs to rein in stubborn inflation.

+In a note to clients, analysts at EFG Hermes said QNB results beat its estimate of 3.81 billion riyals by 12%, on higher than expected margins, fee and foreign exchange income and lower than expected provisioning costs.

 The bank had 1.186 trillion riyals in total assets at the end of September, up 4% from a year earlier, QNB reported in an earnings filing.